cheungfujai/wpf-memory-Game/README.md

-# WPF_Memory_Games
+# :video_game:   Professor Memory
-C# side-project memory game on WPF
+Trying to write some simple GUI memory game in C# using WPF, without know the language and the tools
- - Please download the file releaseWPFgame_IERG.exe to start the game
+ - Run releaseWPFgame_IERG.exe to start the game